pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <p>
-To update an existing appearance stream to reflect a new field value, the interactive PDF processor shall first copy any needed resources from the document’s <b>DR</b> dictionary (see "Table 224 — Entries in the interactive form dictionary") into the stream’s Resources dictionary.
+To update an existing appearance stream to reflect a new field value, the interactive PDF processor shall first copy any needed resources from the document's <b>DR</b> dictionary (see "Table 224 — Entries in the interactive form dictionary") into the stream's Resources dictionary.
 (If the <b>DR</b> and <b>Resources</b> dictionaries contain resources with the same name, the one already in the <b>Resources</b> dictionary shall be left intact, not replaced with the corresponding value from the <b>DR</b> dictionary.)
 The interactive PDF processor shall then replace the existing contents of the appearance stream from <code>/Tx BMC</code> to the matching <code>EMC</code> with the corresponding new contents as shown in